 Privacy Details for Undergrads and M.Eng.

 Student records are protected by the Federal Family Educational Rights and Privacy Act (FERPA) of 1974, which stipulates that colleges and universities cannot release a student’s records to any third party (including parents) without the student’s written consent.
 Parents who wish to access their child’s Cornell records must ask the child to complete a written waiver releasing his or her information.
-Students may request an official release of their records or restrict access to their official records by contacting the Cornell Engineering Registrar’s Office.
+Students may request an official release of their records or restrict access to their official records by contacting the Engineering Registrar's Office.

 - How the university manages student records

 - Who has access to student records

 - Why access to student records can be granted

 - Permits the university to release limited directory information without a student’s consent (name, address, phone number, and email)

 - Guarantees students access to their records and allows them to restrict access by others